jmwind/bouncifyrn/README.md

 - [x] Organize constants as per best practices for React
 - [x] Move to 0.59 and use cool hooks!
 - [x] Move to the community packages for async and other deprecations
+- [x] Get working on Android
-- [~] Add level progress indicator and use % complete instead of # of blocks for brick level completion
+- [ ] Add level progress indicator and use % complete instead of # of blocks for brick level completion (IN-PROGRESS)
+- [ ] Fix all the crappy hard coded sizes and make it work on iPad (flexible layouts) (IN-PROGRESS)
 - [ ] Add level progress bonuses and threshold win animations
 - [ ] Refactor entities into types
 - [ ] Add getting started instructions to the game and a swiped down animation lottie
-- [ ] Fix all the crappy hard coded sizes and make it work on iPad (flexible layouts)
 - [ ] Get with the times, go Typescript!
 - [ ] First ball landing spot calculation instead of having the same ball decide on next launch location
-- [x] Animation of powerups to the landing transition
+- [ ] Animation of powerups to the first ball landing transition
 - [ ] Add tests and CI (buildkite and mac stadium?)
 - [ ] Automate production builds
 - [ ] Path finding algorithm to call the balls "home".
 Not useful, but fun to try.
-- [ ] Get working on Android